By

 weary.
 He had run away from that domestic arrangement.

-But it wasn’t long after that, of course, that his life had taken
+It wasn’t long after that, of course, that his life had taken a

-a new and strange twist even for him, and he and his TARDIS had fallen
+new and strange twist even for him, and he and his TARDIS had fallen through

-through that rip in reality that had brought him to this universe, where
+that rip in reality that had brought him to this universe, where strictly

-strictly speaking he didn’t belong, but where he had discovered
+speaking he didn’t belong, but where he had discovered so many places

-so many places he could call home for a little while at least.
-Where he
+he could call home for a little while at least.
+There he had caught up

-had caught up again with Jo, and met Wyn, and later Susan, and where Dominique
+again with Jo, and met Wyn, and later Susan, and where Dominique had given

-had given him a respite from the cares of the universe and a life he never
+him a respite from the cares of the universe and a life he never dreamt

 like something he wanted to do.